hombreuniverso/demo-form/README.md

 # demo-form

-This app is to practise handling forms - validation and sanitization - in order to ensure data integrety and protection
+This app is to practise handling forms - validation and sanitization - in order to ensure data integrity and protection

+Set up app with EJS templating

+Install express, ejs and
+express-validator:
+npm install express ejs express-validator

+Create folders: routes, views, controllers, storages

+Set up server in app.js